 The Rainbow Premier offers a classic shape and style that is easily comfortable for a wide spectrum of people.
 While overly contoured footbeds and wide straps can be very comfortable for many, there's something to be said for a well-made, simple design.
 This flip-flop has just enough cushion and arch support to appeal to a lot of foot shapes without running the risk of chaffing or hurting.
 Rainbow's sizing system is a bit strange though, so it's easy to end up with a shoe that's not the perfect length.
 For example, the Rainbow size for a woman's 8.5-9.5 foot is X-Large (yes, you read that right).

 Support & Stability

-As much as we enjoyed this shoe, we simply couldn't score it very high in this category because it has a relatively flat and minimal design.
+As much as we enjoyed this shoe, we couldn't score it very high in this category because it has a relatively flat and minimal design.
 There's nothing wrong with this, as many people don't want a lot of contouring or structure with a flip-flop.
 If you prefer a moderate, non-aggressive arch support and an uncomplicated fit, this is a great choice.
 If you need more support and integrity, then you may want to look to a more heavily featured model like our Editors' Choice and most supportive shoe, the Birkenstock Gizeh.
 The Vionic Tide II was also highly supportive, having very pronounced arches thanks to built-in orthotics.

 The Rainbow Premier is well-made and meant to last a good number of years.
-However it is made from foam and thin rubber, and has narrow straps; thus, it's certainly not like the thicker rubber and webbing straps of the Chaco Flip EcoTread, the thick leather and cork of the Gizeh, or the burlier and sportier design of the Ohana.
+However, it is made from foam and thin rubber, and has narrow straps; thus, it's certainly not like the thicker rubber and webbing straps of the Chaco Flip EcoTread or our Top Pick for Hiking and Scrambling, the Astral Rosa.
 If you plan to be walking for miles or scrambling around on rocks every day, then this maybe shouldn't be your number one choice.
 But if you plan just to be a normal person in warm weather shoes, then the Rainbow could be your best friend.

-This flip was one of our two top performers for this category.
+This flip was one of our two top performers in this category.
 The Rainbow doesn't resist water so much as absorb it, but it still dried incredibly fast when put to the test of being fully submerged in a river.
 Within 20 minutes the whole shoe was dry; the only other sandal to perform this well was the Reef Leather Uptown, which also dried in 20 minutes after full submersion.
-The other component that made both of these shoes so successful with water was their ability to wick any present water away from the surface — even when the shoes were damp, they felt pleasant and secure to walk in.
+The other component that made both of these shoes so successful with water was their ability to wick away all moisture from the surface — even when the shoes were damp, they felt pleasant and secure to walk in.

 This classic-looking flip-flop is best suited for casual summer adventures where comfort and the ability to deal with water are priorities, but that maybe don't require a ton of support or traction.
 The Rainbow has an understated style that can easily be dressed up or down, and it wears beautifully, becoming more comfortable and personalized the longer you wear it.
 For languid summer evenings, strolls on the beach, or a comfortable post-workout shoe, this is a solid choice.